eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 ## Introduction

+In archaeology such as any scientific field, reusability (and sometimes reproductibility) is the ultimate goal of the FAIR policies and the main reason of the DMP.
+With the 3rd revolution in Archaeology [^9] as expertise of archaeologists has significantly developed with the advent of information sciences, aDNA, radiocarbon, etc., it is likely a single archaeological project cannot exploit the full potential of the data it has produced.
+Therefore there is a need to make its data reusable to produce serendipity.
-Archaeological objects, like a cultural heritage site, are always context-based and at the cross-road of many dimensions: spatial, temporal, typologic, etc. Such contexts are highly multi-scalar (from the site to the use-wear, passing by the "monument") and multidisciplinar (from aDNA to climate data, passing by 'chaine operatoire') but has also to deal with uncertainity, metadata (ex: bibliographic references) and paradata (ex: information of the project framework).
+Archaeological objects, such as a ceramic or a cultural areas, are always context-based and at the cross-road of many dimensions: spatial, temporal, typologic, etc. Such objects are highly multi-scalar (from the site to the use-wear, passing by the "monument") and multidisciplinar (from aDNA to climate data, passing by 'chaine operatoire') but has also to deal with uncertainity, metadata (ex: bibliographic references) and paradata (ex: information of the project framework).
 Pooling so many heterogeneous data together in a way that this data be easily findable, navigable and editable is a complex process.
-Information system ...
-The EAMENA project (Endangered Archaeology in Middle East and North Africa) has build its information system on the top of the NoSQL Arches IT stack.
+Making such data reusable is a real challenge.
+Information systems such as databases for being to broad (large scope, small resoultion), or at the opposite too specialised (small scope, high resoultion), necessarly limit the capacity of capture the full potential of the information.
+We present here an information system, EAMENA, built on the top of a open-source geoweb semantic-based platform, Arches.
 This paper aims to present how a work/framework around EAMENA is made available by the IT chooses by Arches and how a collaborative development enhance to reusability of the archaeological data and methods.

 ## The EAMENA project background

-The EAMENA project starts with the destruction of Palmyra in 2016 by ISIS.
+The EAMENA project (Endangered Archaeology in Middle East and North Africa) starts with the destruction of Palmyra in 2016 by ISIS.

 <br>